 – Using analytics focusing on business performance, workforce analytics, and performance management data to gauge the efficacy of the organization’s compensations and rewards strategy

-- Refining the EVP as a continuous process on the basis of regular research and analysis
+– Refining the Employee Value Proposition as a continuous process on the basis of regular research and analysis

 – Mull over and identify how to bridge the identity and image gap to build a strong brand identity as well

-Unlike brand of an organization, the EVP cannot be a one size fits all proposition.
+Unlike brand of an organization, the Employee Value Proposition cannot be a one size fits all proposition.
 As a global organization you should understand the culture of the place and include elements unique to that side of the world, along with your organization’s generic value proposition.

-Look forward to part 2 of the need for Employee Value Proposition
+Look forward to part 2 of the Employee Value Proposition blog series.